 They would sometimes dry the fruit paste in specially carved moulds so when it was turned out it would have a pattern imprinted on it.
 I’d love one of those.
 I know the food historian Ivan Day carved his own but my woodworking skills are rudimentary at best.
 I’m investigating the possibilities of getting one made but on the other hand, unglamorous plastic pots store well in the fridge.
 Although in theory you can keep quince paste, once dried out, wrapped in greaseproof paper I prefer to play it safe and refrigerate it.
 But I digress.

 If you’ve never tried them, pastes are simply a much-reduced jam, cooked slowly so they set stiffer and can be cut in neat slices.
 Intensely flavoured, they are delicious with cheeses like Manchego or an aged Cheddar, but you can also cook with them in both sweet and savoury dishes.
-(Fruit cheese is a halfway house: stiff but still spreadable.)
+(Fruit butter is a halfway house: stiff but still spreadable.)

 I’m at a loss to know why they fell out of favour in Britain when in other parts of Europe, quince pastes are still widely available.